Summer Science Academy

 “The goal of the project is to nurture students’ love of science through their high school years and produce a group of scientific-minded citizens who continue in a STEM post-secondary education and ultimately pursue a career in the sciences,” said Schutt.
 “The connections these students make with the professors, teachers, and graduate students will hopefully follow them into college and beyond.”

-The first two years of the Canterbury Summer Science Academy have been funded with a grant from a Canterbury supporter.
-Future summers will be funded through donations and grants
+The first two years of the Canterbury Summer Science Academy were funded with a grant from a Canterbury supporter.
+Succeeding summers have been funded through donations and grants

 "The camp reconfirmed my passion in science.
 I had an amazing time being around students as interested in the field as I am, and would suggest the camp to anyone who is interested in learning in general."